-I wish to raise commitments in the realm of justice that were promised under the programme for Government.
-Last week, I raised the issue of violent muggings and burglaries on the streets of Dublin.
+I refer to commitments in the realm of justice made in the programme for Government.
+Last week I raised the issue of violent muggings and burglaries on the streets of Dublin.
 We also learned last week of the horrendous rapes of three college students in Cork, of how they had not reported the incidents to their colleges or to the Garda and of the fact that two of them have dropped out of college as a result of trauma and personal violation.
-In response, the Government agreed to set up a forum locally so that there could be a central focus by the Garda, the HEA and the presidents of the various colleges involved.
+In response, the Government agreed to set up a forum locally in order that there could be a central focus by the Garda, the HEA and the presidents of the various colleges involved.
 The recently published CSO report shows increases in nine of 14 categories of crime.
 While recognising the work of the Garda in respect of gangland crime, in the sexual offences category there has been a 10.2% increase.
-This means that approximately 3,000 sexual offences were committed between June 2017 and June of this year.
+This means that approximately 3,000 sexual offences were committed between June 2017 and June this year.
 This frightening statistic cannot be ignored.
 There were also increases in theft offences and a 10.7% increase in weapons and explosives offences.
 All Senators have heard of increased anti-social behaviour and increased crime in rural and urban areas.
 The CSO report confirms what we have been hearing.

 There is a commitment in the programme for Government to consider the introduction of mandatory sentencing for robbery in the home involving violence.
 Is this mandatory sentencing ever going to be introduced?
 There is also a commitment to resource the courts, particularly the Circuit Court, to deal with increased non-summary prosecutions of serious crimes.
 Will this happen?
 I ask the Deputy Leader to provide an update on these commitments.

-I take this opportunity to convey my sympathies, and those of the Fianna Fáil group, to the family of a woman who died in tragic circumstances on Tuesday when she was run over by a lorry on a residential street in Inchicore.
+I take the opportunity to convey my sympathy and that of the Fianna Fáil group to the family of a woman who died in tragic circumstances on Tuesday when she was run over by a lorry on a residential street in Inchicore.
 This was a freak accident but it should not have happened.
 I urge vigilance on the part of those driving articulated lorries or other motor vehicles in residential areas in our cities and towns.
 This tragedy could have been avoided.
 My heart goes out to the woman's family.

-I wish to place on record my thanks to all the Irish support organisations around the world that assist, on a daily basis, Irish people living abroad with many issues of concern.
+I record my thanks to all the Irish support organisations around the world that assist, on a daily basis, Irish people living abroad with many issues of concern.
 These organisations provide general information and they also assist people in dealing with serious personal difficulties and tragedies.
 The support they offer to Irish communities goes mainly unrecorded but their work is invaluable.
-In the United States, the Irish support organisations offer a variety of services ranging from crisis intervention and management, supportive counselling with solution-focused orientation, information, advocacy, accompaniment to court - when required - and inter-agency liaison.
+In the United States the Irish support organisations offer a variety of services, ranging from crisis intervention and management, supportive counselling with solution-focused orientation, information, advocacy, accompaniment to court, when required, and inter-agency liaison.

 The Government must do more, through exploring how these non-profit organisations can be further financially supported and I call on the Minister for Foreign Affairs and Trade to ensure the Department continues to fund them to ensure they can continue to provide the excellent assistance they do.
 Our global diaspora, particularly those who are undocumented, need and deserve the full support of the Government in every way.

-I condemn the comments made by the DUP leader, Ms Arlene Foster MLA, earlier this week when she dismissed the Good Friday Agreement and suggested that it could be altered at the whim of the DUP.
+I condemn the comments made by the DUP leader, Ms Arlene Foster MLA, earlier this week when she dismissed the Good Friday Agreement and suggested it could be altered at the whim of the DUP.
 That should not be surprising to us because, in 2003, Ms Foster left her own party because of her opposition to the Good Friday Agreement.
 Her party supports Brexit.
-It is important that Ms Foster understands, as she does not seem to understand, that this is an international treaty between this State and Britain and it is lodged under the United Nations.
+It is important Ms Foster understands, as she does not seem to understand, that this is an international treaty between this state and Britain and it is lodged under the United Nations.
 She needs to get to grips with that.
-As co-guarantor of the Agreement, the Government and the British Government need to make sure that is upheld as well.
+As co-guarantor of the Agreement, the Government and the British Government need to make sure that is upheld.

 Members of this and the other House have asked why we do not just set up the institutions in the North and have commented that there are no preconditions.
 However, it is a precondition of any government to treat all of its citizens equally and it is not right for people here to advocate the setting up the institutions where there are not LGBT rights and where there are not rights for everybody in society.
 For example, people have had to wait decades just for the truth through legacy inquests.
 While we desperately want the institutions to be up and running, we could certainly never advocate the setting up of the institutions under such an arrangement.
 Perhaps all of this gives people down here a better insight into exactly what we have to deal with in the North.

-Today, I commend the Sinn Féin alternative budget to the House.
-I commend my colleague, Deputy Pearse Doherty, and others who have worked so hard on this.
-This is an alternative budget and it is about lifting the burden from the ordinary people of the cost-of-living crisis and investing in their full potential and in the public services they deserve.
+I commend the Sinn Féin alternative budget to the House.
+I commend my colleague, Deputy Pearse Doherty, and others who have worked so hard on it.
+It is an alternative budget and about lifting the burden from the ordinary people of the cost-of-living crisis and investing in their full potential and in the public services they deserve.
 It has been fully costed and it takes into account the cost of living.
-The cost-of-living crisis, we must remember, exists because of Government policies and priorities.
+There is a cost-of-living crisis, we must remember, because of Government policies and priorities.

 We have presented this budget.
 We have shown how, through increased investment in education, housing, health, and agriculture and support for enterprise and development and job creation, we can have a different type of society.
 The additional revenue raised by closing tax loopholes, increasing betting tax and introducing an income levy on those earning in excess of €140,000, among other measures, could be used to open hospital beds.
 Contrary to some of the nonsensical statements that are made by Members who desperately need to appease their vested interests and those who control their thinking and the actions of those in power, 99% of workers will pay no additional tax under a Sinn Féin budget or a Sinn Féin Government.
 That is a fact.
-I accept 1% of the wealthiest in our country are asked to pay a little more but does anybody think that those earning €140,000 a year should be entitled to tax credit?
-Does anybody think that banks, which made €2.6 billion last year, should continue to be given a tax holiday?
+I accept that 1% of the wealthiest in the country are asked to pay a little more, but does anybody think those earning €140,000 a year should be entitled to a tax credit?
+Does anybody think banks which made €2.6 billion last year should continue to be given a tax holiday?
 If Members think that, this is not the place for them.
 There is an alternative and that is the Sinn Féin budget.

-We need rent controls without the wide expectations of the current rent pressure zones, with rents to be linked to inflation.
-We need targets to end long-term homelessness and we need to amend the Constitution to include a right to housing.
-These are radical calls but they are an appropriate response to the seriousness of the current crisis.
+We need rent controls without the wide expectations of the current rent pressure zones, with rents to be linked with inflation.
+We need targets to end long-term homelessness and to amend the Constitution to include a right to housing.
+These are radical calls, but they are an appropriate response to the seriousness of the current crisis.
 I hope to see as many of the Members as possible outside the gates at 1 p.m.

 I welcome Mr. Paddy McGowan and Mrs. Mabel McGowan, who are visiting the House for the first time, to the Public Gallery.
 I hope they have a very enjoyable day.

-I return to the topic raised by Senator Ruane, namely, homelessness and the housing crisis that exists in this country.
+I return to the topic raised by Senator Ruane, namely, homelessness and the housing crisis.
 It is about time that we realised a few basic facts.
 First, there is no prospect of resolving the housing crisis unless the supply of social and affordable housing is increased.
 Second, that supply will only increase if the Government takes direct action.
 Third, the market will not solve this problem if left to itself in the short, medium or long term.
 Fourth, the Government has had plenty of time to consider all of the underlying trends and issues such as market and land availability issues and has not done its duty by the people and addressed this issue properly.
 It is very evident to anybody who travels around this city that the cranes are on the skylines.
-Hotels are being built and great projects are in progress but social and affordable housing is not being built to any appreciable extent in Dublin.
-It is impossible to believe that the Customs House as a Department of State, and I am not going to personalise this, can possibly have its hands on the levers of power or be resourcing local authorities adequately when pitiful results concerning the construction of social housing in particular are trickling in every year.
+Hotels are being built and great projects are in progress, but social and affordable housing is not being built to any appreciable extent in Dublin.
+It is impossible to believe the Customs House as a Department of State - I am not going to personalise this - can possibly have its hands on the levers of power or be resourcing local authorities adequately when pitiful results concerning the construction of social housing in particular are trickling in every year.
 The former Minister for Housing, Planning and Local Government was appointed with responsibility for this and made some efforts to deal with the issue of rising rents, which is a symptom of the shortage.
 He then became Tánaiste and Minister for Foreign Affairs and Trade.
-The current Minister has had a number of years to deal with this.
+The current Minister has had a number of years to deal with this issue.
 Every so often, we hear of initiatives which, to use the phrase thought up by the spin masters in Government Buildings, are game changers.
-The first thing to say is that this is not a game.
+The first thing to say is this is not a game.
 It is deadly serious.